Jackwin/ms7035/docs/user-guide.md

 ## Brief Introduction

-The MS7035 board consists of one SOM(system on module) board and a CAD (carry-board), which can cover a wide range of industrial applications or provide the convinience for the geeks to explore novel designs.
+The MS7035 board consists of one SOM(system on module) board and a CAD (carry-board) board, which can cover a wide range of industrial applications or empower the geeks to explore novel designs.

-In addition to the zynq-7035, the whole board includes DDR3, EMMC, and QSPI-Flash on the SOM, and a rich set of peripherals on the CAD, such as, SD card, HDMI, MIPI interface, USB 2.0 and user IOs.
+In addition to the zynq-7035, the whole board includes DDR3, EMMC, and QSPI-Flash on the SOM, and a rich set of peripherals , such as,SD card, HDMI, MIPI interface, USB 2.0, Gigabit Ethernet and user IOs，on the CAD.

-Feature
+**Feature**

-1. ZYNQ Processor
+1. ZYNQ Z-7035
-.
+  1. 667MHz dual-core Cortex-A9 processor
+  2. 28nm Kintex-7 FPGA pogrammable logic
+2. Memory
+  1. 1GB DDR3 with 32-bit bus on PS
+  2. 2x 256bit QSPI flash
+  3. 16GB EMMC
+3. High Speed Interface
+  1. PCIe 2.0 x4
+  2. 4x SFP
+  3. Gigabit Ethernet PHY
+  4. 4 USB 2.0 ports
+4. Video peripherals
+  1. HDMI out
+  2. MIPI CSI & DSI Interface
+5. Switches, Push-buttons, and LEDs
+  - 3 push-buttons
+  - 4 slide switches
+  - 4 LEDs
+6. User Connector
+  1. 1xPMOD
+  2. 64 user IO connector

 ## Hardware Components
 ### SOM-board